Green Party of New Jersey: Activity

 Two candidates ran in the 2018 general election: professor and activist Madelyn Hoffman for U.S. Senate, and attorney and activist Diane Moxley for Congressional District 7.
 Hoffman received 25,150 votes and Moxley received 2,676 votes.

 State party co-chair Craig Cayetano ran for Hawthorne Council in 2019 and 2020.
 Madelyn Hoffman ran for U.S. Senate again in the 2020 election, winning 38,288 votes and coming in third.
 Incumbent Jessica Clayton ran for a second term on the Brick, NJ school board and lost after a very close recount.

 Green Party affiliate Dr. Corey Teague serves on the Paterson Board of Education after being elected in 2019 with the largest number of votes.

 As of August 2021, there were 11,758 registered Greens in New Jersey.
 The party plans to run multiple candidates for state assembly and for statewide office, including governor, in future elections.

+In preparation for the 2024 election, the Green Party of New Jersey has 13 candidates; Robin Brownfield (CD-01), Thomas Cannavo (CD-02), Steve Welzer (CD-03), Barry Bendar (CD-04), Beau Forte (CD-05), Herb Tarbous (CD-06), Andrew Black (CD-07), Christian Robins (CD-08), Benjamin Taylor (CD-09), Jon Serrano (CD-10), Lily Benavides (CD-11), and Kim Meudt (CD-12) and their Senatorial Candidate, Christina Khalil.

+In July 2024, the Green Party of New Jersey held an event created to welcome Jill Stein as she introduced the so-called "Green 13" of New Jersey.
+She and the National Green Party have both endorsed the Green 13.